HyperStyle: StyleGAN Inversion with HyperNetworks for Real Image Editing: Method

 ~ To further improve the inversion quality, we adopt the iterative refinement scheme suggested by Alaluf~\etal~\cite{alaluf2021matter}.
 This enables us to perform several passes through our hypernetwork for a single image inversion.
 Each added step allows the hypernetwork to gradually refine its predicted weight offsets, resulting in stronger expressive power and a more accurate inversion.

 We perform $T$ passes.
 For the first pass, we use the initial reconstruction $\hat{y}_{0} = G(\hat{w}_{init}; \theta)$.
 For each refinement step $t\ge1$, we predict a set of offsets $\Delta_{t} = H(\hat{y}_{t-1},x)$ used to obtain the modified weights $\hat{\theta}_{t}$ and updated reconstruction $\hat{y}_{t} = G(\hat{w}_{init}; \hat{\theta}_{t})$.
 The weights at step $t$ are defined as the accumulated modulation across all previous steps: The number of refinement steps is set to $T=5$ during training.
 Following Alaluf~\etal~\cite{alaluf2021restyle} we compute the losses at each refinement step.
+Note, $\hat{w}_{init}$ remains fixed during the iterative process.
 The final inversion $\hat{y}$ is the reconstruction obtained at the last step.
-We analyze the contribution of the above iterative prediction scheme in \cref{sec:ablation}.